Chantek: Orangutan personhood and conservation

 The term personhood is often ascribed by experts to animals who demonstrate conscious awareness, language, and acculturation.
-Miles and like-minded advocates seek to expand personhood to great apes, to the extent that—eventually—legal rights of personhood would be conferred under the law.
+Miles and other researchers advocate for the extension of certain legal rights to great apes, based on observed cognitive abilities.

 To accomplish this goal, Miles created Project Chantek, to further study the mind of the orangutan.
 She hopes her research will help ascertain how human symbolic systems evolved and developed.
 Uniquely, her project emphasizes development of cultural models and processes in Chantek's upbringing.
-Her work is supported by the Chantek Foundation, whose mission is to develop greater scientific understanding of orangutans, to support cultural and language research with orangutans, to promote orangutan conservation and establish culture-based great ape sanctuaries, thereby building a bridge of understanding between humans and great apes.
+Her work is supported by the Chantek Foundation, whose mission is to develop greater scientific understanding of orangutans, to support cultural and language research with orangutans, to promote orangutan conservation and establish culture-based great ape sanctuaries, thereby building a bridge of understanding between humans and other great apes.

 The Chantek Foundation is a member of ApeNet, founded by musician Peter Gabriel to link great apes through the internet, creating the first interspecies internet communication.
 The project was cancelled.